dector/netri-pets/README.md

-This is simple Petri Net editor & simulator.
+This is Petri Net editor & simulator.